EXPLAINER-Russia's plan to deploy nuclear weapons in Belarus | Law-Order

 Putin said Russia would finish the construction of a special storage facility in Belarus on July 7-8 and the weapons would be deployed soon afterwards.
 Lukashenko has made different comments.
 He seemed to indicate last month that the weapons were already on the move while on June 13 he said the weapons would be deployed in "several days".

 He has also said that there could be "nuclear weapons for everyone" who joined the Russia-Belarus union.
-WHO CONTROLS THEM?
+In a video published on June 14, Lukashenko has said his country had started taking delivery of Russian tactical nuclear weapons WHO CONTROLS THEM?

 Putin said Russia would remain in control of the weapons just as the United States controls its own tactical nuclear weapons deployed in Europe.
-The United States has had nuclear weapons deployed in Europe since the 1950s at NATO bases for possible use against the Soviet Union.
+The United States has had nuclear weapons deployed in Europe since the 1950s at NATO bases.

 Putin has repeatedly raised concerns about the 200 U.S. B61 tactical nuclear warheads deployed at bases in Belgium, the Netherlands, Germany, Italy and Turkey.
-Those U.S. warheads are kept in vaults at air bases and the United States keeps the Permissive Action Link (PAL) codes used to arm the weapons.
+Those U.S. warheads are kept in vaults at air bases and the United States keeps the Permissive Action Link (PAL) codes used to arm them.

 Russia's nuclear weapons are controlled and transported by the 12th Main Directorate of the defence ministry (12th GUMO).
 NUCLEAR RISKS?